Pyrdacor/Ambermoon/FileSpecs/Labdata.md

 0x0000 | udword | [Flags](Enumerations/TileFlags.md)
 0x0004 | ubyte | Texture index (taken from XWall3D.amb)
 0x0005 | ubyte | Automap type (see [Maps3D](Maps3D.md))
-0x0006 | ubyte | Color index
+0x0006 | ubyte | Color index (see [Color](Enumerations/Color.md))
 0x0007 | ubyte | Number of overlays

 If the number of overlays is greater than zero then there will be this amount of overlay data entries for this wall.

 The color index is used for the mini map (spell Magic Map View).
 There each wall is represented by a 2x2 pixel area with the given color.
-The color index is the 0-based index into the map's palette.

 The map border (object/wall index = 255) seems to be drawn with color index 2.
 Empty areas (no map border or wall) are drawn with color index 0.
+As the mapping from color index to palette color index for 3D maps is a 1:1 mapping, this also is the palette color index in the original game data.

 ### Overlay data entry